saurgoel/guides/FRONT END/frontend_react_js.md

 However, ReactJS is SEO friendly, real time and compatible with heavy traffic.
 Whereas, AngularJS offers easy development and testing along with reliability.
 React is amazing on the client side, but it’s ability to be rendered on the server side makes it truly special.
 This is because React uses a virtual DOM instead of the real one, and allows us to render our components to markup.

+###### React vs ReactDom Library
+React and ReactDOM were only recently split into two different libraries.
+Prior to v0.14, all ReactDOM functionality was part of React.
+This may be a source of confusion, since any slightly dated documentation won't mention the React / ReactDOM distinction.
+As the name implies, ReactDOM is the glue between React and the DOM.
+Often, you will only use it for one single thing: mounting with ReactDOM.render().
+Another useful feature of ReactDOM is ReactDOM.findDOMNode() which you can use to gain direct access to a DOM element.
+(Something you should use sparingly in React apps, but it can be necessary.)
+If your app is "isomorphic", you would also use ReactDOM.renderToString() in your back-end code.
+The reason React and ReactDOM were split into two libraries was due to the arrival of React Native.
+React contains functionality utilised in web and mobile apps.
+ReactDOM functionality is utilised only in web apps

 # JSX
 # =======================================================